technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     the following prompt, attach the reference document (from OneDrive) and click Submit.

-    +++Analyze this planning brief and suggest improvements or missing elements that could make the event more impactful.+++
+    ++Analyze this planning brief and suggest improvements or missing elements that could make the event more impactful.++

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image30.png)